 Other Presentations:

 Kelly’s appellate practice focuses on employment and government issues.
 She is well versed in the rules of appellate practice.
-She has prepared briefs and argued cases before the Kansas court of Appeals, the Kansas Supreme Court and the United States Tenth Circuit Court of Appeals.
+She has prepared briefs and argued cases before the Kansas Court of Appeals, the Kansas Supreme Court and the United States Tenth Circuit Court of Appeals.
 The following are representative of her experience: